top of page

 The big Bitcoin slowdown could mean higher prices

-After a few crypto exchanges were found to be not so secure in 2022, many people started to store their cryptocurrency offline (if have more than $100 in crypto and if you do not already have a Ledger or similar secure device, click here now).
+After a few crypto exchanges were found to be not so secure in 2022, many people started to store their cryptocurrency offline (if you have more than $100 in crypto and if you do not already have a Ledger or similar secure device, click here now).

 Secure offline storage (or ‘cold storage’) means that nobody can steal your crypto, even if the exchange is hacked or goes bankrupt.
 It also slows down the selling process somewhat, which can be a very good thing.
 If your crypto is stored on an offline device, it may take you a few minutes to transfer it to an exchange and sell it.